 Your child's doctor will do a physical exam and ask you about your child's medical history.
 He or she will ask about your child's growth and about any problems you may have noticed.
 The doctor may also ask about your child's development.

 Tests, such as a CT scan or an MRI of your child's head, may also be done.
 Or the doctor may look at ultrasound pictures of the brain.
 These tests can sometimes help the doctor find the cause of cerebral palsy.

 If your child has a severe form of cerebral palsy, a doctor may be able to pinpoint the problem within the first few weeks of your child's life.
 But parents are often the first to notice that their baby does not have the abilities and skills that are common in other children in the same age group.
 These developmental delays can be early signs of cerebral palsy.

 Even when the condition is present at birth, the signs of cerebral palsy may not be noticed until a child is 1 to 3 years old.

 How is it treated?

-Cerebral palsy can't be cured, so your child will probably need lifelong treatment.
-But treatments can help deal with symptoms, prevent problems, and make the most of your child's abilities.
+Even though cerebral palsy can't be cured, you and your child can do things to help deal with symptoms, prevent problems, and make the most of your child's abilities.
 Physical therapy is one of the most important treatments.
 Medicines, surgery, and special equipment such as a walker can also help.

 What can you do to cope?